This is my review of the Flybe Mastercard credit card.

 You are unlikely to get much value from the on-going earnings rate.
 Whilst free flights are relatively easy to achieve, the level of taxes that are still required means that the value you get is restricted.
 The nasty 1-year expiry policy on your spend points is also a negative.
-That said, if you regularly fly on a specific Flybe route then you may value the points more highly.
+That said, if you regularly fly on a specific and expensive Flybe route then you may value the points more highly.

-The application form for the Flybe MasterCard can be found here.
+The application form for the Flybe Mastercard can be found here.

 (Want to earn more miles and points from credit cards?
 Click here to visit our dedicated airline and hotel travel credit cards page or use the ‘Credit Cards Update’ link in the menu bar at the top of the page.)